|Tuesday 10th November – Wednesday 18th November 2020||9 Days||Group Size Limit 6|

-    (Please note that there are only 10 spaces available on these Emperor Penguin expeditions and demand is so great for this unique experience that there will be no chance of getting a place after spring 2019 at the very latest!
+(Please note that there are only 10 spaces available on these Emperor Penguins expeditions and demand is so great for this unique experience that there will be no chance of getting a place after autumn 2019 at the latest.
 Very early booking is strongly recommended.)

 Union Glacier Camp is the only facility of its kind in Antarctica.
 This full-service private camp operates during the Antarctic summer (November through January) and is dismantled at the end of each season.
 The camp not only provides accommodations to guests on guided expeditions, but also serves as a logistics hub, supporting private expeditions etc. The camp is located in the spectacular and remote southern Ellsworth Mountains, on the broad expanse of Union Glacier.
 It is only accessible by air and all of the guests take their first steps in Antarctica here, on a naturally occurring blue-ice runway.
 The camp is 3,010 kilometres (1,870 miles) from the southern tip of Chile and a short flight from Mount Vinson, the highest peak in Antarctica.
 The South Pole is just over 1000 km (600 miles) away.